Michael Burden: Academic Service

-He served as Chair of the Board of the University of Oxford's music faculty from 2015 to 2018.
-From 2007 until 2015, he was a Visitor to Oxford's Ashmolean Museum; he is also curator of the Music Faculty's collection of portraits.
-In the academic year 2009-2010, he was one of the University's four Pro-Proctors (deputies to the Proctors).
+He served as chair of the board of the University of Oxford's music faculty from 2015 to 2018.
+From 2007 until 2015, he was a visitor to Oxford's Ashmolean Museum; he is also curator of the Music Faculty's collection of portraits.
+In the academic year 2009–2010, he was one of the university's four pro-proctors (deputies to the proctors).

-From 2009 to 2013, he was the president of The British Society for Eighteenth-Century Studies, preceded by two years as Vice-President, and followed by two years as Past President.
-He has also served on the Council of the Royal Musical Association and is on the steering committee of the Besterman Centre for the Enlightenment (see Voltaire Foundation), a member of the Project Team for Ballad Operas Online, a trustee of both Répertoire International des Sources Musicales United Kingdom, and the Gerald Coke Handel Foundation; and on the advisory panel of The Oxford Centre for Life Writing.
+He is currently chair of the Society for Theatre Research.
+From 2009 to 2013, he was the president of the British Society for Eighteenth-Century Studies, preceded by two years as vice-president, and followed by two years as past president.
+He has also served on the council of the Royal Musical Association and is on the steering committee of the Besterman Centre for the Enlightenment (see Voltaire Foundation), a member of the Project Team for Ballad Operas Online, a trustee of both Répertoire International des Sources Musicales United Kingdom, and the Gerald Coke Handel Foundation; and on the advisory panel of The Oxford Centre for Life Writing.